Sunday

 Visually, it's not a groundbreaking PSP title by any means.
 Characters lack

-but on gameplay terms it works well.
+but in terms of gameplay it works fairly well.

-A few characters utilize assist characters as their special moves, whom will
+A few characters do have actual assist characters as their special moves, whom jump into the action, but those characters are actually

 non-animated 2D sprites... which look pretty lame.
 Another lame visual effect